cassmastern/lers-sandbox/docs/ibm-sanfrancisco.md

 *(See [Layered architecture](#layered-architecture))*

-A static breakdown of large-grain components, layered from generic to domain-specific.
+The following is a static breakdown of large-grain components, layered from generic to domain-specific:

 ```mermaid
 classDiagram